Best & Worst Chevrolet Trax Years

 The 2024 Chevy Trax

 Hold onto your hats, folks!
-The second-gen Trax isn’t just a facelift – it’s a whole new beast.
+The second-gen Trax isn’t just a facelift – it’s a complete new creature.
 Chevy went back to the drawing board and came out swinging.

 The Best Year: 2024